 I did start to gain a few more likes at my Facebook page, and I had a few more followers on my Twitter page, but it still felt like I was talking to myself.
 I was feeling frustrated, but I knew I had to continue.

 Then one day I got an interesting message.
 One of the businesses that followed me on Twitter messaged me, stating that they were interested in sharing my writing with their audience.
 They also said they would be willing to pay me to write original content for them.
 This was the opportunity I had been praying for.

 After a few conversations, I struck a deal with DivorceForce.com where each month I will be writing a few unique articles for them as a paid contributor.
 They specifically said they were seeking strong male voices to share with their community.
-They feel I have the right message and want me to share it with the people, specifically the men, following their site.
+They felt I have the right message and they wanted me to share it with the people, specifically the men, following their site.

 Hope on Hope

-Now I can finally consider myself a “professional” blogger and writer.
-I am being paid to do what I love.
+Now I could finally consider myself a “professional” blogger and writer.
+I was being paid to do what I love.